sceredi/sap-assignment-7/README.md

-# 5th assignment for the course of Software Architecture and Platforms 2023/2024
+# 7th assignment for the course of Software Architecture and Platforms 2023/2024
 ## Description
+#### Software Architecture and Platforms - a.y.
+2023-2024

+## Assignment #7 - 20231201 - Observable Microservices
-The objective of the assignment is to develop a microservices-based architecture for the EScooters case study, eventually decomposing the monololith proposed in Assignment #3.
-The proposed solution:
+- **Description:** The objective of the assignment is to apply in practice some patterns for making production-ready microservices as seen in module-2.9, using the technologies discussed in [Lab-11-20231201](https://github.com/pslab-unibo/sap-2023-2024/blob/master/Labs/Lab-11-20231201/README.md).
+To this purpose:

-- should adopt at least 2 different technologies for implementing the microservices (e.g., some microservices can be implemented in Vert.x, others in Spring)
-- should consider and apply the microservices patterns that appear useful for the case study
-- should be properly described and documented
+	- Consider either the Cooperative Pixel Art example (Lab-07-20231027), or, alternatively, your own example/case/project that you developed or you are developing.
+The example includes a simple API Gateway that interacts with a PixelArtGrid service.

+	- Extend the example by applying the following patterns:
+		- Health Check API
+		- Application metrics
+		- Distributed Tracing
+		- Distributed Logging

+	- Think about metrics that can be used for defining Quality Attribute Scenarios

+- **Deliverable**:
+	- Github repo including a report and the source code, organised in a proper way

+- **Remarks**
+	- This is a *mandatory* assignment for those who choose to do the practical part of the exam using assignments

-## Execution
+## How to run
-Run
 ```
 docker compose up
 ```